Southern Yakutia (Sakha)

 even far more than you think.
 My hope was to see the BAM region mature into a

-union republic—one where the different peoples of the Soviet Union could move
+union republic, one where the different peoples of the Soviet Union could move

-Soviet Union.”
+throughout the Soviet Union.”

 “That’s what I meant.
 Your plan was mind-boggling.”